ionlyseespots/ambient-design/README.md

 Ambient grid system is a methodology for creating layout.

+This system evolved out of the need to fully decouple markup (HTML) from presentation (CSS).

 To do that, I believe markup needs to become the presentation.
-Or more specifically, presentation structure.
-While presentation changes (design patterns) can require changes in structure, content can be changed without any need for structural change beyond the base grid system.
+Or more specifically, presentation format.
+While presentation changes can require changes in structure, content can be changed without any need for structural change beyond the base grid system.

-Ambient is about using HTML to convey structure in a consistent grid system..
+Ambient makes use HTML to convey structure in a consistent base grid system, without the need for structure based classes.
 Design patterns are about defining namespaces for the HTML to live in.
 It works by generating styles for elements, attributes & values.
 And it's the key to unlocking this new approach.